Brexit VAT changes: a practical step by step guide

 If your UK client was selling goods to non-VAT registered EU individuals (B2C) prior to 1st January 2021, then normal UK VAT would have been applied to these sales.
 The only exception would have been where sales to an EU country exceeded it's distance selling threshold, in which case VAT registration would have been triggered in that country and local VAT applied to the sales.

 From 1st January 2021 B2C sales of goods to EU customers are zero rated in the UK.
-The flat rate percentage is applied to all zero rated sales.
-Therefore businesses who make EU B2C sales of goods, and use the flat rate scheme, need to consider whether to leave this scheme.
+The flat rate percentage is applied to all zero-rated sales.
+Therefore, businesses who make EU B2C sales of goods, and use the flat rate scheme, need to consider whether to leave this scheme.

-A business can leave the flat rate scheme at any time, but must write to HMRC.
+A business can leave the flat rate scheme at any time but must write to HMRC.
 If this needs to be backdated, then HMRC will allow it as long the date isn't in a VAT return which has already been submitted under the Flat Rate Scheme.

 Digital Services to EU consumers